 I have a keen interest in natural building and appropriate technology.
-I am the Treasurer of the Earth Building Association of New Zealand and I am assisting with the revision of the New Zealand Earth Building Standards.
+I am the Treasurer of the Earth Building Association of New Zealand and I assisted with the revision of the New Zealand Earth Building Standards in 2018 - 2019.
 I am also a member of the Building Lime Forum and the NZ Farm Forestry Association.

 I have a passion for animals and nature.
 I am a life member of the Koanga Institute (a charitable trust focused on saving our New Zealand heritage food plants).
 I also like to walk, run and ski in my spare time.

 I believe in Utilitarianism i.e. the greatest good.

 I also believe that the challenges of our age are not insurmountable.
 We need to reconnect with the old, gentle ways of doing things.
 We need to relearn that which our pre-industrial ancestors knew and combine this knowledge with appropriate technologies and lifestyle choices.
 This is the only way we can right our course and regenerate our planet.

 Not too many generations ago, people built shelter in the local vernacular with the resources they had to hand.
 They created natural, healthy and sustainable buildings that have lasted the test of time.
 We need to relearn these techniques, adapt them to our changing environments and combine them with other appropriate technologies.
 We need to do this to enable future generations to live and thrive in a regenerative manner.